September 19, 2016 Regular Meeting of the Board of Trustees

 Finance & Audit Committee

-Note: The business of the meeting concerns Human Resources matters relating to Salaries & Wages for the 2017 Operating Budget and will be conducted at an In-camera session.
+Note: The business of the meeting concerns 2017 Budget deliberations.
+A part of the meeting may pertain to Human Resources matters relating to Salaries & Wages which will be conducted at an In-camera session.

 Regular Monthly Meeting of the Board of Trustees